Four Lions: Plot

 The group disagrees about what the target should be.
-Barry wants to bomb a local mosque as a false flag operation to "radicalise the moderates".
-At the same time, Faisal suggests blowing up a Boots pharmacy because it sells contraceptives and tampons.
-Omar's conservative but pacifist brother visits him and tries to talk him out of doing anything violent; however, Omar and his wife mock him for keeping his wife in a small room and squirt him with water pistols, making him flee.
+Barry wants to bomb a local mosque as a false flag operation to "radicalise the moderates" and Faisal suggests blowing up a Boots because it sells contraceptives.
+Ahmed, Omar's conservative, pacifist brother, tries to talk him out of doing anything violent; however, Omar and his wife, Sofia, mock Ahmed for his unwillingness to be in the same room as a woman, and accuse him of keeping his wife in a small room.
+Sofia instigates a water gun fight with him, prompting Ahmed to leave in a huff.
+After the group begins production of the explosives, Hassan is left to watch the safehouse as Barry, Waj and Faisal test detonate a small amount of TATP contained in a microwave, using a nearby fireworks show to cover the sound.

-After the group begins production of the explosives, Hassan is left alone to watch the safe house as Barry takes Waj and Faisal out to a field for a test detonation of a small amount of TATP contained in Omar's microwave, using a nearby fireworks show to cover the sound.
-When they return, they find Hassan dancing with an oblivious neighbour (Julia Davis).
-The group suspects they have been compromised and transport their volatile explosives to a new location in grocery bags.
+When they return, they find Hassan dancing with an oblivious neighbour.
+The group suspects they have been compromised and transport the explosives to a new location in grocery bags.
 Faisal trips up while crossing a field and is killed in the explosion.
 This angers Omar, who berates the others and leaves.
-Faisal's head is found, tipping off the authorities, and Omar visits the others to tell them.
-They reconcile, and Omar decides to target the upcoming London Marathon due to having access to mascot costumes, which they use to conceal the bombs.
+Faisal's head is found, tipping off the authorities, and Omar tells the others and they reconcile.
+Omar decides to target the upcoming London Marathon due to having access to mascot costumes, which they use to conceal the bombs.
 Meanwhile, armed police raid Omar's brother's house.